justinemter/pseudo-channel/README.md

 To view the automatically generated "Daily Pseudo Schedule" index.html as seen in the image above, find it in the generated `./schedules/` directory within the project folder.
 The html file is generated both when the daily schedule is updated and whenever a media item from the schedule plays or ends.
 You can run a simple web server there to serve your schedule to your browser.
 Having something tangible like this makes the project a little bit more fun than just a bunch of cli commands & magic.
 You can manually generate the schedule anytome using, `python PseudoSchedule.py -m`.

-To run a simple python webserver for easily viweing the daily schedule, run this:
+To run a simple python webserver for easily viewing the daily schedule, run this:

 ```bash
 cd ./schedules && sudo python -m SimpleHTTPServer 80